vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 T. A., VII, 33.
 In commenting upon the word "anyatra" Jayaratha says:

-"Anyatreti Prakīrņaka Vivaranādau".
+"Anyatreti Prakīrṇaka Vivaranādau".
 Here the use of the word "ādi" indicates that he wrote

 many other works of the same kind.
 6. Prakarana Vivarana.